-The patient bears partial weight for 2-4 weeks.
-The patient uses crutches or a walker.
+The patient is not allowed to bear full weight for 1-2 weeks.
+The patient uses crutches and bears partial weight.
 Exercises will be given for the patient to do at home when they are in the Recovery room.
 These should be started the day after surgery and be done daily until clinic follow-up in 1-2 weeks.
 Range of motion exercises may not be started immediately and may remain restricted to less than 90 degrees for the first four weeks.
-Squatting is not allowed for at least 3 months.
+Squatting is not allowed for a minimum of 3 months.
 Recovery is slow and, although some patients may recover in several weeks, most patients will require 3-6 months to notice a significant improvement.
 Swelling is common and may last for six weeks or longer.
 It can be managed by icing the knee several times each day (20 minutes each time) and using a compressive wrap (ACE).